arthurbernierjr/pf-mambascript-markdown-blog/api_static/about.md

 date: '10/21/21'
 ---

-### Interview on Tech is The New Black
+### Interview on <br>'Tech is The New Black'
 <iframe width="100%" height="480" src="https://www.youtube.com/embed/kTL6gU5AYh8?si=MZRojVxMydBasMoy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Bio, Story & Mission

 #### Greetings!
 My name is Arthur Bernier Jr. aka 'Big Poppa Code', A Black Software Engineer 🧑🏾‍💻: An entrepreneur at heart, investing in real estate, digital assets, startups, and options trading, with a love for basketball and anime.
 I'm a seasoned Software Engineer with a deep expertise in JavaScript technologies, including Node, React, and VueJs.
 My passion extends beyond coding; I am dedicated to assisting businesses in engaging their ideal audience.
-I have help positions as a Tech Lead at a Billion Dollar Space Scale Up, a Senior Engineer at a black owned media juggernaut, CTO at a 7 figure venture backed start up, a Coding Bootcamp Instructor at the biggest coding bootcamp in the world and a Senior Director at a National Non-Profit Education Company.
+I have held many positions, some of which are, a Tech Lead at a Billion Dollar Space Scale Up, a Senior Engineer at a black owned media juggernaut, CTO at a 7 figure venture backed start up, a Coding Bootcamp Instructor at the biggest coding bootcamp in the world teaching over 600 students and a Senior Director at a National Non-Profit Technical Education Company.
 Through strategic communication, I help forge strong connections between brands and their communities, fostering trust and loyalty.

 #### My Mission is to revolutionize how technology is perceived, making it accessible, understandable, and impactful for a broader audience.
 Through innovative AI solutions, insightful discussions, and educational content, we aim to demystify technology, highlighting its potential to solve real-world problems and improve daily life.